c1328/ahoy-iobroker-influx-grafana/README.md

 * choose desired metrics and write them to your influxDB, e.g. "clouds": ![image](https://user-images.githubusercontent.com/112856305/214143783-54f45b39-440f-49d2-a16d-6ecb37b325f1.png)

 ### Option "power consumption":
 I added some shelly metrics to the dashboard (e.g. power) to have a balance chart that shows production vs. consumption.
 I have only some shelly plugs to measure my consumption but thats fine so far.
-If you have any better data source (Shelly EM3 or direct access to your "Stromzähler" please change accordingly):
+If you have any better data source (Shelly EM3 or direct access to your smart meter please change accordingly):
 * add and configure the Shelly adapter to you ioBroker
 * choose desired metrics and write them to your influxDB, e.g. "Power"
 * configure your transform of the consumption panel: <img width="748" alt="image" src="https://user-images.githubusercontent.com/112856305/214150172-04008fa0-0042-4270-8528-fed43083a336.png">